infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/Highlights for The nutritional status of children living within institutionalized care _ a systematic review.md

 	- protein

 - Limited funding and reliance on donations for food were frequently mentioned issues, and resulted in diets high in starches and legumes (Mwaniki,Makokha&Muttunga,2014).
 (Page 30)

+- Factors impacting children’s nutrition status in care centers include (Franketal.,1996;vanIJzendoornetal.,2011;TheSt.Petersburg-USAOrphanageResearchTeam,2008) (Page 3)
+	- Inadequate or poor quality of food
+	- inappropriate types of food
+	- inadequate stimulation or attention
+	- improper use of midcations
+	- inappropriate feeding practices
+	- poor hygiene and sanitation leading to frequent illness and poor utilization of nutrients